-• Prescription Drug Coverage: PEIA's coverage is generous.
-Compare the benefits of both plans, including deductibles.

-- Mental Health Benefits: Many plans pay only 50% or limit the number of admissions per lifetime.
+- Prescription Drug Coverage: PEIA's coverage is generous.
+Compare the benefits of both plans, including deductibles. - Mental Health Benefits: Many plans pay only 50% or limit the number of admissions per lifetime.
 The PEIA PPB Plan pays mental health benefits with the same cost-sharing as other medical benefits with no limit when services are pre-certified. - Maternity Services: PEIA pays 100% of the physician's allowed charges, after the deductible is met. - Balance Billing Prohibition: PEIA protects you from network providers billing you for amounts which exceed PEIA's allowed amounts, but only if the PEIA PPB plan is the primary payor.
 In the above example, with the PEIA plan as your primary plan, you would not be responsible for the difference between the total charge and the amount allowed by PEIA.
 The balance billing provision does not apply when the PEIA PPB plan is the secondary plan or when the provider is not in the PEIA PPB plan network.
-If the primary plan, denies payment and the PEIA PPB plan is the secondary insurer, then PEIA becomes the primary plan, if the services are covered by PEIA.
-Balance billing provided service.
-However, while West Virgina law does not prohibit balance billing for air ambulance services is prohibited unless notice and consent requirements are satisfied pursuant to the No Surprises Act.
-Balance billing prohibitions do not apply to pharmacists and pharmacies, outpatient oral surgery and other dental services in West Virgina.
+If the primary plan denies payment and the PEIA PPB plan is the secondary insurer, then PEIA becomes the primary plan, if the services are covered by PEIA.
+Balance billing prohibitions do not apply to air ambulance services without regard to geographic location of the provided service.
+However, while West Virginia law does not prohibit balance billing for air ambulance services, under federal law, balance billing for air ambulance services is prohibited unless notice and consent requirements are satisfied pursuant to the No Surprises Act.
+Balance billing prohibitions do not apply to pharmacists and pharmacies, outpatient oral surgery and other dental services in West Virginia.

-If you have questions about your coverage, or need help comparing plans, you may call the PEIA Customer Service Unit at 1-304-558-7850 or toll-free 1-888-680-7342.
+If you have questions about your coverage, or need help comparing plans, you may call the PEIA's Customer Solutions Unit at 1-304-558-7850 or toll-free 1-888-680-7342.